-- Among diarrhoea cases we found in the adjusted analysis that MUAC≤125 mm (OR 2.10, 95% CI 1.05, 4.22) - and stunting (OR 1.99, 95% CI 1.16, 4.22) were associated with ProPD (table 2).
-Treatment with zinc also - correlated with ProPD (OR 3.49, 95% CI 1.71, 7.12).
-Lastly, we found a trend that fever upon enrolment (OR
+Among diarrhoea cases, we found in the adjusted analysis that MUAC \leq 125 mm (OR 2.10, 95% CI 1.05, 4.22)

+and stunting (OR 1.99, 95% CI 1.16, 4.22) were associated with ProPD (Table 2).
+Treatment with zinc also correlated with ProPD (OR 3.49, 95% CI 1.71, 7.12).
+Lastly, we found a trend that fever upon enrolment (OR 0.45, 95% CI 0.20, 1.04) and history of vomiting (OR 0.63, 95% CI 0.39, 1.02) correlated with AD.
+Taking reenrolment into account made little difference to these estimates.

-- 205 0.45, 95% CI 0.20, 1.04) and history of vomiting (OR 0.63, 95% CI 0.39, 1.02) correlated with AD.
-Taking re-206 enrolment into account made little difference to these estimates. - To determine whether the estimates of the characterises comparing AD and ProPD cases were related to - 208 differences in nutritional status, we performed an additional analysis where we adjusted for wasting and - stunting only.
-This had limited effect on the estimates in the comparison between AD and ProPD (data not - shown).
-We also compared ProPD cases with acute malnutrition and ProPD cases without acute malnutrition - and we did not find any clinically relevant difference in the estimates of the demographic and clinical - characteristics listed in table 2 (data not shown). - A follow-up interview 14 days after onset of the diarrhoeal episodes was successfully completed (96% of these - interviews were conducted by phone) in 329 (34%) of the children that presented with AD and 53 (41%) of - the cases that presented with ProD.
-Due to the low phone follow-up and differences between responders and - 216 non-responders, the results are not presented.
+To determine whether the estimates of the characteristics comparing AD and ProPD cases were related to differences in nutritional status, we performed an additional analysis where we adjusted for wasting and stunting only.
+This had a limited effect on the estimates in the comparison between AD and ProPD (data not shown).
+We also compared ProPD cases with acute malnutrition and ProPD cases without acute malnutrition, and we did not find any clinically relevant difference in the estimates of the demographic and clinical characteristics listed in Table 2 (data not shown).

+A follow-up interview 14 days after onset of the diarrhoeal episodes was successfully completed (96% of these interviews were conducted by phone) in 329 (34%) of